 - Are published by a professional organization or society, university, research center, or scholarly press

-Using one of the Databases @ Emory is an easy way to find scholarly journal articles for your research.
-Many of the databases are limited to scholarly publications, or allow you to limit your search to peer-reviewed articles.
+- Use a library database and limit your search to only peer-reviewed articles.
+Many of the databases are limited to scholarly publications OR allow you to limit your search to peer-reviewed articles.

-You can also search discoverE for peer-reviewed articles.
+- Search discoverE's combined search tab -- for peer-reviewed articles.
 Using the Combined tab, you can search multiple databases at once.